Skip to main content

 The free plan is basically unusable.
 Those ads aren't just annoying—they're strategically placed to make you upgrade.
 It's like trying to trade with someone constantly tapping you on the shoulder.

 Premium pricing is insane. $3,200 a year?
-Unless you're managing millions or running a hedge fund, that's just not realistic for most traders.
+I haven't tested Premium myself, but from what other traders tell me and the feature list, that's just not realistic for most retail traders.

 Learning curve for advanced features.
 The basic stuff is easy, but if you want to get into custom indicators and complex strategies, be prepared to spend some time on YouTube tutorials.